TIBCOSoftware/snappydata/docs/best_practices/ha_considerations.md

 **Locator**</br>
 SnappyData supports multiple locators in the cluster for high availability.
-It is recommended to set up multiple locators (ideally two) as, if a locator becomes unavailable, the cluster continues to be available.
-New members can however not join the cluster.</br>
+It is recommended to set up multiple locators (ideally two).
+If a locator becomes unavailable, the cluster continues to be available.
+However, new members cannot join the cluster.</br>
-With multiple locators, clients notice nothing and the fail over recovery is completely transparent.
+With multiple locators, there are no impact on the clients and the fail over recovery is completely transparent.

 **DataServer**</br>
 SnappyData supports redundant copies of data for fault tolerance.
 A table can be configured to store redundant copies of the data.
 So, if a server is unavailable, and if there is a redundant copy available on some other server, the tasks are automatically retried on those servers.
 This is totally transparent to the user.